jwiegley/johnwiegley/drafts/quora.md

 Hollywood has shown in many films, sometimes you don’t discover who your real friends are until you test them.

-# Life is totally meaningless.
-We live.
-We die.
-So what's the point?

-Don't give me any religious reasons as that's just a coping mechanism.

-We are simply alive a biological function of reproduction as all biological C 14 creatures exist.
-Our job is to vision mission and value our lives learn who am I why am I here and how can I serve these are all imindfulness ideals

-Date: 2017-03-04

-Keep in mind that, as children, “play” was totally meaningless too.
-It had no societal benefit, no ultimate effect.
-We played, it ended, so what was the point?

-As conscious beings, our reality is to *be conscious*.
-It does not necessarily require a higher moral value, or an ultimate destination.
-If being aware is all we can truly possess or achieve, then the goal should be to refine our acute appreciation of what life has to offer, and the nature of things, however impermanent — maybe even because they’re impermanent.

-Why do this, if everything is transient and perishing?
-Because.
-I think you’re brushing up against a meaning of enlightenment here: Being is its own truth, which the wanderings of mind will never fathom.

-# Is truth relative?
-Does absolute truth exist?

-Date: 2017-02-25

-Absolute truth does exist, but often when you cast it into terms of human language and conception, it becomes relative to those assumptions.

-For example: Does the sun radiate heat?
-Absolutely, this is a physical and verifiable fact.
-Is the sun hot?
-Yes, and no. It’s certainly hot to those of us living on Earth; but it’s downright frigid compared to the temperatures of the Big Bang.

-As the absolute truth you’re seeking gets more and more abstract, it becomes harder to find an expression of it that is not made relative by the expression itself.
-For example, for centuries Sufi mystics have argued whether God is found in all things, or all things are God.
-There are compelling religious foundations for both viewpoints; but since the subject (God) is so abstracted from human experience, the terminology used to explore the problem means that even when such statements are relatively true, no one of them is absolutely so.
-The absolute truth must be approached in the union of these perspectives.

-So if you seek an absolute truth, be very careful of how you phrase it, and the terms used to describe it.
-It may remind you of Rumi’s story about the elephant in the dark:

-> Some Hindus have an elephant to show.
-> No one here has ever seen an elephant.
-> They bring it at night to a dark room.
->
-> One by one, we go in the dark and come out
-> saying how we experience the animal.
-> One of us happens to touch the trunk.
-> A water-pipe kind of creature.
->
-> Another, the ear.
-A strong, always moving
-> back and forth, fan-animal.
-Another, the leg.
-> I find it still, like a column on a temple.
->
-> Another touches the curve back.
-> A leathery throne.
-Another, the cleverest,
-> feels the tusk.
-A rounded sword made of porcelain.
-> He is proud of his description.
->
-> Each of us touches one place
-> and understands the whole in that way.
-> The palm and the fingers feeling in the dark
-> are how the senses explore the reality of the elephant.
->
-> If each of us held a candle there,
-> and if we went in together, we could see it.

 # What religion has the answer?

 Date: 2017-02-25